FreshSupaSulley/Auto-2FA/README.md

 Privacy
 -------
 DuOSU stores device information via the browser's storage API.
-The information can be accessible to all Chrome browsers the user is signed into if their sync preferences support extensions / add-ons.
+The information can be accessible to all browsers that the user is signed into if their sync preferences support extensions / add-ons.
 No information created by this extension is sent anywhere but to Duo's secure API to identify yourself and log you in.
+There are no servers or outside code involved.
 Users can rest assured that their login data is kept private to their browsers.

 Acknowledgements
 ----------------